Islam gives a person a clear perspective

 10. Truthfulness brings great benefits

-13. Truthfulness realize that lying is bad for you
+13. Truthfulness realises that lying is bad for you

 14. Truthfulness is human nature and physiology

-18. Truthfulness emphasizes this great type of manner
+18. Truthfulness emphasises this great type of manner

 19. Truthfulness is a common part of human relationships

-20. Truthfulness is one of the excellence of human attitude
+20. Truthfulness is one of the excellencies of human attitude

-Islam commands Muslims to be honest to themselves and to others.
-Islam orders the Muslim to tell the truth even if it is against one’s own interests.
+Islam commands Muslims to be honest with themselves and with others.
+Islam orders the Muslim to tell the truth even if it is against their own interests.
 Islam orders him not to cheat or betray other people.
 A Muslim is ordered by Allah to be truthful in his words and deeds, privately and publicly alike.
-Many societies are facing a lack of truthfulness which is a bad habit as it is the stem of all wrong habits.
+Many societies are facing a lack of truthfulness, which is a bad habit, as it is the root of all bad habits.
 Allah says:

 الَّذِينَ آتَيْنَاهُمُ الْكِتَابَ يَعْرِفُونَهُ كَمَا يَعْرِفُونَ أَبْنَاءَهُمْ وَإِنَّ فَرِيقًا مِّنْهُمْ لَيَكْتُمُونَ الْحَقَّ وَهُمْ يَعْلَمُونَ

-“(To) those whom We gave [them] the Book, they recognize it like they recognize their sons.
-And indeed, a group of them surely they conceal the Truth while they know.”
+“(To) those whom We gave [them] the Book, they recognise it like they recognise their sons.
+And indeed, a group of them surely conceal the Truth while they know.”
 (Surah Al-Baqarah 2:146)

 Islam is the only religion that guides its followers in every step of their lives.
-There are various good manners and excellent morals that Islam teaches us and truthfulness is one of them.
-Telling the truth is key for all doors of goodness that may lead to Paradise.
+There are various good manners and excellent morals that Islam teaches us, and truthfulness is one of them.
+Telling the truth is key to all doors of goodness that may lead to Paradise.
 In reality, truthfulness is a vast curriculum.
-It is as much one of the characteristics of the Muslim’s personality both outward and inward, as it is his speech and action.
+It is as much one of the characteristics of the Muslim’s personality, both outward and inward, as it is his speech and action.
 Allah says:

 وَلَا تَلْبِسُوا الْحَقَّ بِالْبَاطِلِ وَتَكْتُمُوا الْحَقَّ وَأَنتُمْ تَعْلَمُونَ